PinNaCode/magiskboot_build/README.md

 If you prefer a statically linked binary (optional), pass `-DPREFER_STATIC_LINKING=ON` to CMake while configuring, make sure you have installed the static version of the [depended libraries](#requirements), or you may run into configure or linker errors.

+If you build directly from the Git source tree and you want to re-configure (you have an existing build directory), pass `-DPATCH_VENDORED_PROJECTS=OFF` to prevent re-applying the patches which will otherwise causeing everything to build again.
+(TODO: can we improve this experience?)

 #### Rust

 You can specify extra arguments passed to Cargo by setting CMake variable `CARGO_FLAGS` while configuring, you can also provide an initial value of environment `RUSTFLAGS` by setting the corresponding CMake variable.